marceloverass/marceloverass/README.md

 <h1 align="center">Hi!
 I'm <a href="https://www.linkedin.com/in/marceloveras"><i>Marcelo Veras</i></a> :)</h1>
 <h2>Software Developer</h2>

 <p>I love to code and figure out how to solve problems of people close to me using my technology skills.
 Since I was a child, I've always liked technology and games.
 I had my first contact with programming in college, with the C language, after a while, I met JavaScript through the YouTube and I was amazed by the possibilities of the things I could create.
-Currently, I'm part of the software factory at Projeção University, where we will work with the most diverse technologies to deliver applications and websites, mainly with Angular and Java.</p>
+Currently, I'm part of the software factory at Projeção University, where we will work with the most diverse technologies to deliver applications and websites.</p>

   * 🌍 I'm based in Brasília, Brazil</li>